PierreBorine/azuride/README.md

 </div>

 > [!WARNING]
-> This is highly work-in-progress
+> This is used for personal testing, you are free to use, but you shouldn't.

 # Instalation
 ## NixOS